-Public relations is usually either oversimplified or overcomplicated, meaning that people often assume it’s either based on a sole objective or too abstract for them to figure out.
+Public relations is usually either oversimplified or overcomplicated.
+That means people often assume it’s either based on a sole objective or too abstract for them to figure out.

 In this guide, I will break down the process of building a great PR strategy for any tech startup.
 To create a successful PR strategy, one should consider the following factors: